BH-jonyo/BH-jonyo/README.md

 - 👋 Hi, I’m @BH-jonyo
 - 👀 I’m interested in data analysis with python and excel.
 - 🌱 I’m currently learning Business Analytics with Azubi Africa.
-It includes working with KNIME and excel for automation and analysis.
+It includes working with KNIME and excel for automation and analysis, and python for Data analysis.
 - 💞️ I’m looking to collaborate on Business and investment analysis projects for better decision making.
 - 📫 How to reach me: email: jonyohopkins11@gmail.com